Eluminatick/ACO-algorithm/README.md

 # ACO-algorithm
-Ant Colony Optimization for class.
+Ant Colony Optimization for University class.
+Comments in Polish.
+Made for fiding shorthest rout in graph.